Rain and dew

 Round-headed rampion grows in grasslands and open forests, restricted to sunny places on calcareous soil.
 In the Alps, it is found at altitudes between 600 and 2,400 m.

-Other rampion species are presented on the page Plants: Flora of the Alps.
+Other rampion species are presented on the page Plants: Flora of the Alps and the Pyrenees.

 Silent rain has left countless drops on this round-headed rampion, Rossfeld, near Berchtesgaden, Bavaria, southern Germany.
 (Photo copyright © by Kaj Halberg)